rcrowther/django-tml/README.md

 # Django-ttml
+> :warning: **If you have previous versions in use** After some exercise, django-tml is experimenting with a major API change.
+Version 0.6.0 changes the inline delimiting marks from boxquotes to TeX-like curly quotes.

 A reliable markup language with the essentials for HTML typography.
 Fast to type and memorable.
 Includes optional UML, for unicode shortcuts.

 This app is called 'django-ttml', but internally the module is called 'tml'.
 It has no connection with, and different intentions to, the pypi package called [tml]{https://pypi.org/project/tml/), and it's [Github repository](https://github.com/translationexchange/tml-python).
 But this code has been called TML for years, in  several computer languages, and so the rename.